 APRIL 2021 UPDATE: The Ranch House is now open for drop-in visitors Thursdays-Sundays from 1-4pm, with the exception of these 2021 dates, when the entire park is closed for private events: May 20-21, May 28-30, June 19, June 25-27., August 21-22, August 28-29, and September 17-19.
 Additional closure dates may be announced.

 Visitors to the ranch house will see the the living room, library, cowboys’ dining hall, kitchen and more, with many artifacts and photographs that take them back into the history of Carson Valley ranching through one family’s private and public lives.
 Reservations are NOT required, but donations are requested to help maintain and operate the park.

 The park is undeveloped, but toilets, picnic tables and other amenities are available.
 Sidewalks are few and the ground could be muddy in wet weather.
-Non-motorized wheelchairs are permitted on the full tour, but motorized wheelchairs have only limited access in order to care for the fragile Persian rugs.
-There are several short, one-level steps.
-The tour lasts just over one hour, but chairs are available if needed.
-Small children will not enjoy the tour.
+There are several short, one-level steps to enter/exit some buildings.

-You can also see inside the “stone cellar” (built 1870) and a laundry house (1906).
-Our museum store is in the garage by the garden.
+Other Buildings You can also see inside the “stone cellar” (built 1870), a laundry house (1906) and carriage house (1917).
+The museum’s store is in the garage (1917) by the garden.
 There’s a great selection of jewelry, gifts and books on Nevada history.
-Cash or checks only.

-The historic buildings and the views of Carson Valley and the Sierra Nevada create many opportunities for great images.
-Professional photographers should contact us to talk about our policies.
+Photography The historic buildings, wild birds, garden, and views of Carson Valley and the Sierra Nevada create many opportunities for great images.
+Commercial photography requires a permit and fee.

-The park is located at 1450 Highway 88, just west of Minden, NV.
-The entrance is about ¾ mile south of the roundabout at the intersection of County Road with Highway 88.
+Location The park is located at 1450 Highway 88, just west of Minden, NV.
+The entrance is about ¾ mile south of the roundabout at the intersection of County Road with NV-SR 88.